syntasso/instruqt-kubecon/01-get-to-know-the-platform/assignment.md

 When you edit the file, you will see the top of the tab look like a white dot.
 This indicates a change is not yet saved.
 Press `ctrl+s` (or `⌘ + s` on a mac) to save the file.

+> 💡 Golang files will be formatted on save, so as you continue with pasting code snippets, saving will help make sure your files are always formatted correctly!

 Now the real power is in your ability to create files in the code editor and then run those files in the shell.
 Return to the `K8s Shell` tab and apply this edited file to your cluster using the following command:

 ```